Historic medieval canals at dusk in twilight, Bruges, Belgium

 Fairy-tale medieval canals with the Belfry tower and Canal boat tour, cobblestone streets, chocolate shops, and Belgian beer.

-Bruges, Belgium is a Cool destination perfect for canals and medieval.
+Bruges, Belgium is a destination with a cool climate, perfect for medieval canals and Belgian chocolate.
 The best time to visit is Apr, May, Sep, Oct, & Dec, when weather conditions are ideal.
-Budget travelers can explore from $108/day, while mid-range trips average $249/day.
+Budget travel costs around $118/day, while mid-range trips average $272/day.
 EU citizens need only ID.

 /day